Visiting the Peles Castle in Romania: Everything You Need to Know

 EXTRA TIP: While the taxi driver will most likely give you their card (ours did), make sure you ask for one if they don’t, in case you want to call them for a ride back.

-Or you can do like we usually do and hike up to the Peles castle.
-From the train station, it’s about 30 minutes, but you will also pass by most of the other main attractions in the city.
+Or you can do like we usually do and hike up to the Peles Castle.
+From the train station, it’s about 30 minutes if you’re in decent shape, and you will also pass by most of the other main attractions in the city.

 Peles Castle in Romania